 The College of Applied Studies and Academic Success (CASAS) encourages residential students to be familiar with the current policies and appeal processes of Liberty University.
 We understand that knowing all this information can seem overwhelming, which is why we recommend students first contact their Professional Advisor with any questions or concerns.
-The Student Advocate Office exists within CASAS’ Professional Advising Office to help students with official complaints.
+The Professional Advisors within CASAS are equipped to help students with official complaints.

 Current students in the School of Law or LUCOM should seek assistance from the student support staff within these schools.